-These oven roasted vegetables are the easiest, the simplest, the healthiest and the BEST tasting!
+These oven roasted vegetables are super easy to make and they taste amazing!
 They are always a hit in our home.
 Each vegetable is perfectly tender and packed with great flavor!

 Whenever I don’t bring my lunch to work, 8 times out of 10 I would pick up a box of roasted vegetables with a large turkey meatball from the local store’s lunch bar.
 Let me tell you, those roasted vegetables are really good, albeit quite expensive and have a fairly limited variety.